dylanclements/darksoulsremake/WorkBreakdownAgreement.md

 - Writing documentation + generate javadoc
 - prepare for submission

-Signature:
+EstusFlask, Weapons, Valley + Cemetery + Ground & Undead will be documented by Dimitrii All other features will be documented by Dylan

-- Dylan Clements: I agree with this WBA
+Signature (ammended 25/09/2021)
-- Dmitrii Parakhin: I agree with this WBA
+- Dylan Clements: I agree with this WBA (25/09/2021)